Stay Informed on Updates and Public Engagement Opportunities

 and address space constraints.

-Support for Operating Budget
+Support for Operating Budget (10% of total millage collection)

 Reduce reliance on the General Fund, allowing for